BeanstalkFarms/Farmers-Almanac/governance/beanfts/bdm-dashboard.md

 * pizzaman1337
 * MrMochi

-The following people serve as backup signers for the BFM, in no particular order:
+The following people serve as backup signers for the BDM, in no particular order:

 * Silo Chad
 * Sowphocles